For some runners, early morning runs are actually pleasurable.

 - Your running shoes

-The whole idea is that you should be able to roll out of bed, into your gear, and out the door.
+You should be able to roll out of bed, into your gear, and out the door…unless you need coffee first.

 3. Set One Alarm